FreeWillPBC/cypress-match-screenshot/README.md

 });
 ```

 On the first run the assertion will always pass and the tool will just store the screenshot.
 On subsequent runs it will take a screenshot and compare it to the previous one.
-Only if the difference is below the threshold the assertion will pass and the old screenshot will be replaced by the new one.
+Only if the difference is below the threshold will the assertion pass.

 You can find all diffs as images in `cypress/screenshots/diff` to see what excactly changed 😊